vyos/vyos-documentation/docs/configuration/protocols/ospf.rst

    This command displays the neighbors information in a detailed form, not just a summary table.

-.. opcmd:: show ipv6 ospfv3 neighbor <A.B.C.D>

-   This command displays the neighbors information in a detailed form for a neighbor whose IP address is specified.

-.. opcmd:: show ipv6 ospfv3 neighbor <intname>
+.. opcmd:: show ipv6 ospfv3 neighbor drchoice

-   This command displays the neighbors status for a neighbor on the specified interface.
+   This command displays the neighbor DR choice information.

 .. opcmd:: show ipv6 ospfv3 interface [prefix]|[<intname> [prefix]]